pulumi/docs/content/docs/reference/tutorials/kubernetes/tutorial-eks-migrate-nodegroups.md

     $ pulumi config set aws:region us-west-2
     ```

-## Create an EKS Cluster & Deploy Workload
+## Create an EKS cluster and Deploy the Workload

 Create the cluster and deploy the workload by running an update: